Eduardo-Ortega102/DirectoriesMonitorization/README.md

 This script needs a file created by `snapshot.ksh` as argument.

-It will compare the information stored in the file with the current status of the directories, looking for:
+It will compare the information stored in that file with the current status of the directories, looking for:

 * Files which have been deleted
 * Files which have been created